openstack/cinder-specs/specs/2024.1/quota-system.rst

   That is why reservations will be created before calling the driver and cleared after accepting the resources.

-  In terms of reservations, transfers are complex for the ``Counters`` driver, because when completing one it needs to modify 2 different projects.
+  In terms of reservations, transfers are complex for the ``StoredQuotaDriver``, because when completing one it needs to modify 2 different projects.
 One to increase counters and the other to decrease them, so higher levels will need to make 2 different calls for 2 different projects, one with positive and one with negative numbers and negative numbers should ignore quota usage and limits.

   When storing reservations for transfer of volumes with snapshots they have to be stored separately in case someone restarts the service after changing